NellalinkHQ/Rimplenet-Templates/README.txt

 = What shortcode do I use to display my created dashboard =

-Use shortcode [rimplenet-template id=5], Change the id "5" to your template ID created in RIMPLENET TEMPLATES PAGE
+Use shortcode [rimplenet-template id=ID], Change the ID  to your template ID created in RIMPLENET TEMPLATES PAGE.
+E.g if your ID is 5 , your valid shortcode will be [rimplenet-template id=5]

 = I have Setup Issues or other Questions not included here =